Battle of Malta (1283): Battle

+The fleets advanced towards each other in the Grand Harbor, with fighting starting around daybreak.
+The Angevin forces launched protracted waves of missiles, mostly crossbow bolts and lime, at the Aragonese, while Lauria ordered his forces to take cover on their ships and return fire only with crossbows.
+By midday the Angevins had run out of ammunition, and so Lauria ordered his fleet to advance.
+At close range, the Aragonese raked the Angevin galleys with crossbow bolts and deadly javelins, killing many of the Angevin sailors.
+With their crews depleted, the Angevin galleys were easily boarded, and 10 were captured, while a force of 7 further galleys under Admiral Bovin were able to skirt the Aragonese and escape the harbor.
+The battle ended at dusk, with the Angevin fleet scattered or in Aragonese hands.

+Angevin casualties were heavy; according to the Muntaner Chronicle, 3500 Angevins had been killed, which some modern sources speculating this number was not overly exaggerated.
+860 Angevins were captured, while Muntaner claims that Admiral Cornut was killed in personal combat by Lauria.
+10 Angevin galleys were captured, while a 13th century source states that, of the 7 escaped galleys, two had to be scuttled.
+Aragonese losses were counted at three hundred dead and two hundred injured.
+The disproportionate casualties between the Aragonese and Angevin forces was due to Aragonese proficiency in ranged combat, coupled with high Aragonese morale and superior ship design.

 Aftermath

-Lauria took his galleys and landed his troops on the western point of Grand Harbour, with his losses counted at three hundred dead and two hundred injured.
 At once, the Aragonese sent an armed barge to Syracuse, to make their victory known, while ten captured Angevin galleys were added to the fleet.
 Lauria ordered the King's officials in the city to send runners to Messina and to the rest of the Sicily.
 A captured Angevin fast ship was quickly manned and sent on to Catalonia, to the King of Aragon.
 Passing by Mallorca and Barcelona, the vessel sent a runner to inform the Aragonese court with the good news.

 The Aragonese admiral gave up the King's share and his own right to the booty won by his soldiers, declaring the galleys and the Angevin prisoners to be enough.
 His soldiers gave Lauria their thanks, and rested for two days.